xiaoguomeiyitian/ToolBox/README.md

 Debugging MCP servers can be challenging due to their stdio communication.
 Here are a few approaches:

+🚧 Disclaimers

+### Sensitive Data
+DO NOT CONFIGURE CONTAINERS WITH SENSITIVE DATA.
+This includes API keys, database passwords, etc.

+Any sensitive data exchanged with the LLM is inherently compromised, unless the LLM is running on your local machine.

+### Legal Liability ⚠️
+- ⚠️ The tool is provided "as-is" under MIT License without warranties
+- ⚠️ Developer not liable for direct/indirect damages
+- ⚠️ Users bear all risks from improper container configurations
+- ⚠️ Any illegal or destructive usage is strictly prohibited
+- ⚠️ See [LICENSE](LICENSE) for full terms

 1.  **Node.js Inspector:** Launch the server with the `--inspect=9229` flag:

 ```bash